danrog303/epubify/README.md

 > Java library for easy ebook creating.

 ## 📝 Project description
-Epubify library makes it easy to programatically generate documents in _epub_ format.
+Epubify library makes it easy to programmatically generate documents in _epub_ format.
-Epubify project was inspired by my other project, novels-dl script, in which I wrote a module that generates epub files using Python.
+Epubify was inspired by my other project named [novels-dl](https://github.com/danrog303/novels-dl), for which I wrote a package that generates epub files.
 Epubify takes some codebase from novels-dl, removing references to the light novel genre and optimizing some core consepts.

 ## ✨ Features